 MERLOT: http://www.merlot.org/merlot/index.htm Find peer-reviewed online teaching and learning materials in numerous categories.
 Education, and mathematics/statistics are among those.

 National Assessment of Educational Progress (NAEP), the Nation's Report Card: http://nces.ed.gov/nationsreportcard/ "is the only nationally representative and continuing assessment of what America's students know and can do in various subject areas.
-Assessments are conducted periodically in mathematics, reading, science, writing, the arts, civics, economics, geography, and U.S. history.
-Assessments in world history and in foreign language are anticipated in 2012."
-Representative samples of students from grades 4, 8, and 12 are selected for main assessments, but not all grades are assessed at the same time.
+Assessments are conducted periodically in mathematics, reading, science, writing, the arts, civics, economics, geography, U.S. history and beginning in 2014, in Technology and Engineering Literacy" (About section).
+Representative samples of students from grades 4, 8, and 12 are selected for main assessments, but not all grades are assessed each time.

 National Center for Education Statistics (NCES): http://nces.ed.gov/ is the primary federal agency for collecting and analyzing data related to education.
 Publications and annual reports are available.

 National Council of Teachers of Mathematics: Research, News & Advocacy: http://www.nctm.org/news/default.aspx?id=160 Read summaries, clips, and briefs connectings math education research to the classroom.
 You'll also find a list of books on research.